-LTPP Database Tip!
-The MON\DIS\JPCC\FAULT table contains information on the location of joints and cracks on jointed PCC pavements.
-This information can be useful in interpreting FWD load-transfer measurements and profile data.
+LTPP Database The MON_DIS_JPCC_FAULT table contains information on the location of Tip! joints and cracks on jointed PCC pavements.

 MON\DIS\JPCC\FAULT\SECT: This table contains test section summary statistics for fault measurements taken on a test section on the same monitoring day.
 Fault-height values that are null or are less than -1 are excluded from the section statistics calculations.